Miyamoto Musashi

 It is believed that Miyamoto was a friend of Mizuno Katsunari, a Tokugawa shogunate general.
 They fought together in the Battle of Sekigahara, Siege of Osaka, and Shimabara Rebellion as part of the Tokugawa Army.

-The Miyamoto Musashi Budokan training center in Ōhara-chō (Mimasaka), Okayama Prefecture, Japan, was erected to honor him.
+The Miyamoto Musashi Budokan training center in Ōhara-chō (Mimasaka), Okayama Prefecture, Japan, was erected in honor of him.
 Provided by Wikipedia

 1